Level 3 City & Guilds Diploma in Manufacturing Engineering (2850)

 For students that have completed a Level 2 City & Guilds qualification or candidates that have suitable working skills and knowledge.
 It may be possible to study A Level Maths alongside this qualification.
 Please ask at interview stage.
 This qualification can help you to progress in a wide range of engineering roles including: Engineering operative; Engineering maintenance technician; Mechanical engineering technician; You can also progress onto any of the following courses:

-You will need a Level 2 in Engineering and a minimum of four GCSEs including Maths.
+Level 2 Diploma in Engineering, and a minimum of four GCSEs at Grade 4 including Maths.

 As a college Engineering student you will be expected to wear an Engineering uniform.
 There may be opportunities to visit Engineering facilities and trade shows.
 Some course work will be set around these visits and activities.
 Fees are dependent upon age: 16-18 Full-time students normally it is free of charge.
 Students will be expected to provide their own overalls/clothing for workshop, safety shoes.